iamovi/lipsum-text/README.md

 Follow these steps to get the lipsum-text project up and running on your local machine:

-1. Clone this repository to your local machine using the following command: `git clone https://github.com/iamovi/`
+1. Clone this repository to your local machine.

 2. Open the `index.html` file in your web browser to use the Lorem Ipsum generator.